openziti/ziti-doc/docusaurus/docs/reference/tunnelers/linux/linux-tunnel-options.md

 ### `run` Mode

 `ziti-edge-tunnel run` provides a transparent proxy and nameserver.
-The nameserver may be configured to be authoritative (the default) or recursive with command-line option `--dns-upstream`. `systemd-resolved`, if enabled, is automatically configured to treat the Ziti nameserver as primary.
+The nameserver may be configured to be authoritative (the default) or recursive with command-line option `--dns-upstream`. `systemd-resolved`, if enabled, automatically configures the Ziti nameserver.
 You may inspect the configuration with these commands.

 ```bash
 resolvectl dns     # inspect the association of tun device and nameserver